velsarav/Highway-Driving/README.md

 #### Trajectory generation
 Calculation of the trajectory is based on the speed and lane output from the behavior, car coordinates and past path points.

-Check any previous points is almost empty, then we use current car's point to find the previous point and add them to the list, else just add previous two points.
-Also push back last know previous point to reference x and y
+Check any previous points is almost empty, then we use the current car's point to find the previous point and add them to the list, else just add the previous two points.
+Also, push back last know the previous point to reference x and y

 ```
 // If previous states are almost empty, use the car as a startting point
 if ( prev_size < 2 ) {

-    //Use two points thats makes path tangent to the car
+    //Use two points that make path tangent to the car
     double prev_car_x = car_x - cos(car_yaw);
     double prev_car_y = car_y - sin(car_yaw);

     ptsx.push_back(prev_car_x);